allianceauth/allianceauth/docs/installation/auth/gunicorn.md

 ### Starting via Supervisor

-Once you have your configuration all sorted, you will need to reload your supervisor config `sudo service supervisor reload` and then you can start the Gunicorn server via `sudo supervisorctl start aauth-gunicorn` (or whatever you renamed it to).
+Once you have your configuration all sorted, you will need to reload your supervisor config `service supervisor reload` and then you can start the Gunicorn server via `supervisorctl start aauth-gunicorn` (or whatever you renamed it to).
 You should see something like the following `aauth-gunicorn: started`.
 If you get some other message, you'll need to consult the Supervisor log files, usually found in `/var/log/supervisor/`.

 ## Configuring your webserver